Pincer-Based vs. Same-Direction Strategies of Search for Smart Evaders by Swarms of Agents: Same-direction Circular Sweep

 In order to entirely clean the evader region the sweepers need to change the scanning method when the evader region is bounded by a circle of radius $r$.
 This is due to the fact that a smart evader that is very close to the center of the evader region can travel at a very high angular velocity compared to the angular velocity of the pursuing agents.
 This constraint is described by the following two equations, ${\omega _s} = \frac{{{V_s}}}{r}, {\omega _T} = \frac{{{V_T}}}{\varepsilon }$.
 The first describes the searcher's angular velocity and the second the evader's angular velocity.
 Since $\varepsilon$ can be arbitrarily small the evader can move just behind a sweeper's sensor and never be detected.
 Thus a slight modification to the sweep process needs to be applied in order to clean the entire evader region with the sweeper swarm that employs a circular scan.
 After completing sweep number $N_n -1$ the sweepers move toward the center of the evader region until the tip of the sweeper's sensors closest to the center of the evader region are placed at the center of the evader region.
 Following this motion the sweepers perform a circular sweep of radius $r$ around the center of the evader region.
 The time this last circular sweep takes is given by ${T_{last}} = \frac{{2\pi r}}{{{n V_s}}}$.
 Therefore, after the last circular scan the evader region is bounded by a circle of radius ${R_{last}}$, given by,

 In order to overcome the challenges in the circular search that were described we propose that after scan number $N_n + 1$ the sweeper swarm will travel to the right until cleaning the wavefront that propagates from the right portion of the remaining evader region and then travel to the left until cleaning the remaining evader region.
-A depiction of the scenario at the beginning of the end-game is presented in Fig. $7$.
+A depiction of the scenario at the beginning of the end-game is presented in Fig. $3$.
+Theorem $1$ states the conditions for this demand to hold.